 Home

-It’s imperative that next year, with so much at stake, we come together as a state to stop greed and keep Washington moving in a positive direction.
+With so much at stake, it’s imperative in 2024 that we come together as a state to stop greed and keep Washington moving in a positive direction.
 We face many challenges as a state: a massive housing shortage, longer wildfire seasons made worse by climate damage, an antiquated tax code that’s worsening income inequality, and rising healthcare costs, to name just a few examples.
 Many of the modest steps we’ve taken so far to address these challenges would be nullified by Walsh and Heywood’s slate of initiatives.
 That’s why people and groups across Washington are teaming up to urge a NO vote on each of the following:

 • Initiative 2109 — repeals billions in education funding by eliminating the capital gains tax on the wealthy